-For OIC states on the other hand, the goal is to have a 'space' for a 'candid and frank exchange of views150 on 'points of disagreement' 151 - 'it is important not to side step difficult issues but to make an effort to address them.
-152 Moreover, any discussion should be 'between states,' 153 at a political level, and not 'a local interfaith thing.'
-154 This reflects the importance, for OIC diplomats, of 'being seen to be doing something - to show domestic audiences that we are having discussions with Western countries on these important issues.'155
+For OIC states on the other hand, the goal is to have a 'space' for a 'candid and frank exchange of views on 'points of disagreement' - 'it is important not to side step difficult issues but to make an effort to address them.'
+Moreover, any discussion should be 'between states,' at a political level, and not 'a local interfaith thing.'
+This reflects the importance, for OIC diplomats, of 'being seen to be doing something - to show domestic audiences that we are having discussions with Western countries on these important issues.'

-Today, as delegates look ahead to the Council's 28th session in March 2015, they do so with a palpable sense that resolution 16/18, and all that it stood for, may have reached the end of the
+Today, as delegates look ahead to the Council's 28th session in March 2015, they do so with a palpable sense that resolution 16/18, and all that it stood for, may have reached the end of the line

 In the OIC, support for the '16/18 process' has been weakened by the departure from Geneva of most of the diplomats who crafted and defended the resolution.
-Partly as a consequence of this, and partly due to a perceived 'lack of progress on implementation, there is a growing sympathy with the argument offered by sceptics that 'we are not getting anything from this process.'156 The OIC has therefore begun to adopt a harder line.
+Partly as a consequence of this, and partly due to a perceived 'lack of progress on implementation,' there is a growing sympathy with the argument offered by sceptics that 'we are not getting anything from this process.'
+156 The OIC has therefore begun to adopt a harder line.
 That position can be summarised as follows:

-- the 16/18 action plan represents a package, not an à la carte - Process) for debate on areas of disagreement; - expression limitations under articles 19 and 20 of the ICCPR; - legal measures (in the West) against Islamophobia should be brought to the same level as anti-Semitism; - there should be a balance between the Council's treatment of freedom of religion or belief, which has its own compliance mechanism - a Special Rapporteur - and its treatment of religious intolerance; and - there should be a new international monitoring mechanism (e.g. an observatory).
+- the 16/18 action plan represents a package, not an à la carte menu; - there should be a more regularised platform (i.e. Istanbul Process) for debate on areas of disagreement; - there should be an international debate on freedom of expression limitations under articles 19 and 20 of the ICCPR; - legal measures (in the West) against Islamophobia should be brought to the same level as anti-Semitism; - there should be a balance between the Council's treatment of freedom of religion or belief, which has its own compliance mechanism - a Special Rapporteur - and its treatment of religious intolerance; and - there should be a new international monitoring mechanism (e.g. an observatory).

 Western countries, for their part, continue to attach importance to maintaining consensus on the '16/18 approach,' partly because they genuinely see the resolution as a useful framework for combatting intolerance, and partly because they wish to avoid a return to defamation of religions.
 But there is little desire to continue discussions on articles 19 and 20 of the ICCPR (which, in their view, should in any case be dealt with elsewhere, namely as part of the Rabat Plan of Action - see box 2), and there is frustration with the OIC's continued insistence that Islamophobia in the West is somehow of greater concern than intolerance towards religious minorities in OIC states.
 This view was neatly summed up by President Barack Obama in a speech to the General Assembly in September 2012: 'the future must not belong to those who slander the prophet of Islam.
-But to be credible, those who condemn that slander must also condemn the hate we see in the images of Jesus Christ that are desecrated, or the churches that are destroyed, or the Holocaust that is denied.'157 further work is needed at international and regional levels to
+But to be credible, those who condemn that slander must also condemn the hate we see in the images of Jesus Christ that are desecrated, or the churches that are destroyed, or the Holocaust that is denied.'157 by Andrew Smith, Legal Officer at ARTICLE 19